-If you are alleged to have violated your probation, a probation officer may petition the Court for a violation of probation against you and authorize the issuance of a warrant for a probationer\\'s arrest.
+If you are alleged to have violated your probation, community control, or some other form of supervision after conviction, your supervising "probation" officer may petition the Court for a violation of probation against you and authorize the issuance of a warrant for your arrest.

-If you’re found to have violated your probation, the prosecutor may request:
+If you’re found to have violated your probation or community control, the prosecutor may request:

 - that additional conditions of probation be imposed